curtis/honeypot-captcha/README.markdown

       }
     end

+NOTE: `honeypot_fields` hash keys are used at the beginning of the generated HTML id attributes.
+The HTML 4.01 spec states that ids must start with a letter ([A-Za-z]), so be aware of this when creating the hash keys.
+HTML5 is much less strict.

 Override the `honeypot_string` method within `ApplicationController` to disguise the string that will be included in the honeypot name.
 For example: